Dev-Patel04/Crypto-API/README.md

 2. **Open the Application**

    - Navigate to the directory where you cloned or extracted the project.
+   - Group all images (png files) into a folder called Images.
    - Open the `index.html` file in your web browser.
 You can usually do this by double-clicking the file.

 ### Usage